 Most people who go into a jewelry store to look for a gift know absolutely nothing about the item they’re about to purchase.
-Perhaps some people have passing knowledge of stone size, carats, stone clarity and quality, but it typically doesn’t get them very far.
+Perhaps some people have a passing knowledge of stone size, carats, stone clarity, and quality, but it typically doesn’t get them very far.

 Most of the time, the person buying the jewelry is a lost boyfriend or husband trying to impress his lady with the perfect stone.
 While he has the added advantage of any jewelry being special in the eyes of most women, being thorough and knowledgeable about his purchase is going to be far more of a challenge.

 The best thing you can do if you’re in that situation is to educate yourself about basic gemstone and diamond quality facts, and the simple science of what makes them valuable.